danjekb/android_kernel_samsung_sm7325_a52s_5g/README.md

   CONFIG_SECTION_MISMATCH_WARN_ONLY=y
 ```

-If asked, use these options
+If prompted during configuration, use the following options:

 `Enable vDSO for 32-bit applications (COMPAT_VDSO)` **y**